Jewish Mental Health

 • How to neutralize everyday conversations

-• Mental Health support when antisemitism exposure leads to clinical symptoms such as anxiety, depression, and traumatic responses (acute, existential, and intergenerational trauma)
+• Mental Health support when antisemitism exposure leads to clinical symptoms such as anxiety, depression, and traumatic responses (acute, active, existential, and intergenerational trauma)

-• Mental Health support for victims of antisemitism
+• Mental health support for victims of antisemitism

 • Provide resources